cassiePython/cddfm3d/README.md

 python evaluate.py --name apnet_wpdc --model APModel
 ```

-Some testing results of APNet (Please use more synthesized data to improve performance and training robustness):
+Some test results of APNet (Please use more synthesized data to improve performance and training robustness):

 <img src='imgs/results_APnet.png'/>